-As gender and climate change are of prime importance in catchment planning, the PoM and IWRM packages all include gender and climate change mitigation / adaptation aspects that are strongly associated with the projects' key components, outputs and related indicators.
+As gender, climate change and knowledge management are of prime importance in catchment planning, the PoM and IWRM packages all include gender and climate change mitigation / adaptation aspects that are strongly associated with the projects' key components, outputs and related indicators.
 These aspects will demonstrate how to address IWRM related gender and climate change issues.